 Situated beside the River Yare in the southern part of the Norfolk Broads, this reserve consists of wet grazing marshes, open broads and reedbeds, carr woodland and a small deciduous wood.

-The reedbeds hold a thriving population of Bearded Tit as well as numerous Eurasian Reed Warbler and Sedge Warbler and Cetti's Warbler, Grasshopper Warbler and other warblers nest in the carr and scrub.
+The reedbeds hold a thriving population of Bearded Tit as well as numerous Common Reed Warbler and Sedge Warbler and Cetti's Warbler, Grasshopper Warbler and other warblers nest in the carr and scrub.

 Great Crested Grebe and Little Grebe, Gadwall, Northern Shoveler and Common Pochard are present all year as are Grey Heron, Water Rail, Northern Lapwing, Common Snipe and Common Redshank.
 Garganey is a regular spring migrant that sometimes stays to breed and Common Kingfisher can be seen throughout the year.